bkconrad/wasabi/guide/updates.md

 category: concepts
 ---

 In Wasabi, updating refers to the process of synchronizing a client's version of an object with the server's version of the same object.
-Updates are sent for all objects in a client's scope during each call to `processConnections`.
+Updates are sent for all objects visible to a client during each call to `processConnections`.

 To control which properties should be synchronized, and how, you must define a `serialize` method for your classes.